 - Loss on sale of capital assets [Both Long term and short term]

-Loss from house property is eligible for carry forward even if the tax return is filed after the due dates.
+Loss from house property is eligible for carrying forward even if the tax return is filed after the due dates.

 Set off of business and the capital loss is possible in late income tax return also.
 [139(4)]